 The gaming industry has always been dynamic and rapidly developing.
 Soaking up all the latest technological advances like a sponge, it opens up opportunities for gamers to have a gaming experience that was previously only dreamed of.
 However, this year, the usual pace of deployment of technological innovations, the sequential displacement of the centers of influence on the market, and hot inter-genre battles received an unexpected shake-up.

 Deepening into technology and the virtual world has turned out to be much faster than we could have imagined a year ago.
 The gaming industry received an additional boost, which became decisive for the formation of new technological trends.
 Therefore, we have decided to take stock of an unpredictable year and highlight those upcoming trends that seem most obvious in the light of what is happening in the current gaming market.

-2020 is Almost Over – Long Live 2021
+2022 is Over – Long Live 2023

 The constant search for new ways to attract and retain customers forces companies to move forward, keeping up with innovations and the waves of gaming trends.
 Those gaming trends that call themselves new are often not entirely new: many of them are already known to us.
-But when they rise to the peak, it makes us look at them with different eyes.
+But when they rise to the top, it makes you look at them with different eyes.

-So, the coronavirus pandemic has put billions of people under house arrest, and they’ve got plenty of free time.
+The coronavirus pandemic has put billions of people under house arrest, and they’ve got plenty of free time.
 But the leisure industry was not quite ready for this, and digitalization had to be implemented on the go.